Xlocsinjr/progProject/README.md

 This can be visualised by a bar chart.

 - Chart 3: A scatterplot relating a country's GDP to its GHG emissions.
 This chart shows GDP on the x-axis and GHG emission or GHG emission per GDP.
+Each dot will be labeled with the country's name.

 - The time element of chart 1 can be interactive by having the user have control over a range slider or a scroll bar that determines which data of a year will be